-If we are not currently offering a Guarantee Period of length N, we will determine J by linear interpolation (weighted average) between the current interest rates for the next higher and lower integral years.
-If N is less than or equal to 365 days, J will be the rate for a Guarantee Period of 365 days duration.
+If a Treasury Rate for a maturity of N days is not available, we will determine J by linear interpolation (weighted average) between the current interest rates for the next higher and lower integral years.
+If N is less than or equal to 365 days, J will be the 1-year Treasury Rate.

-The Market Value Adjustment factor is determined from the following formula:
+Treasury Rate means the US Treasury Note Constant Maturity weekly yield as reported in Federal Reserve Bulletin H.15 The Market Value Adjustment factor is determined from the following formula:

-$.9 \times (I-J) \times (N/365)$
+.9 X (I - J) X (N/365)